Composting in Georgia

 Need resources to help inspire and assist you in composting at home?
 Or maybe you just want to learn more about why composting is so important?
 We’ve got the perfect tips, videos, activities, and books to help you get started and learn more about composting.

 Did you know 40% of food in America is wasted?
 In Georgia, food is the single largest component of material being landfilled.
 Want to make a difference in reducing food scraps going to the landfill?
 Compost your food scraps, soiled paper, and coffee grounds.
 Here are several resources to help you compost at home.

-NEW!
 Composting at Home: An Introduction to the Basics Informative video to help you get started composting at home produced by Institute for Local Self-Reliance

 Georgia Backyard Composting Brochure Provides basic information to help you get started with composting at home.
 Produced by the Georgia Recycling Coalition.

 Backyard Composting Fact Sheet Tips for successful composting at home produced by the New Jersey Agricultural Experiment Station.

 Reference Guide for backyard composting and vermicomposting Resources pertaining to backyard composting and vermicomposting gathered by the US Composting Council Research Education Foundation.

 Georgia Recycling Coalition (GRC) Community-Composting Composting resources for the public, parents, and teachers.